How YOU Can Write for Rights on December 10!

 Check out some tips for organizing a great Write for Rights event, big or small!

 5. Attend or volunteer at a local event

-Find a local Write for Rights event in your area on our events map and invite a few friends to join you!
+Find a local Write for Rights event in your and invite a few friends to join you!
 Local event organizers may be looking for volunteers to help out with promotion, food or support on the day - so get in touch with them if you have some spare time to help.

 6. Start your own event!